Evolution of Worcestershire county boundaries since 1844: Halesowen, Stourbridge and Malvernshire (1971–1974)

 Stourbridge would be incorporated into an enlarged Dudley administrative unit, plus Halesowen would join Warley and West Bromwich.
-During the debates associated with the Local Government Bill, Terry Davis MP (Bromsgrove) tabled Amendment Numbers 73, 74 and 100 which proposed maintaining Worcestershire and Herefordshire as separate counties.
+During the debates associated with the Local Government Bill, Terry Davis MP (Bromsgrove) tabled amendment numbers 73, 74 and 100 which proposed maintaining Worcestershire and Herefordshire as separate counties.
 He also stated that the bill "is not welcomed in Halesowen or Stourbridge or the county as a whole" and "The situation has therefore been reluctantly accepted in Worcestershire, and this group of amendments would not change this part of the Bill."
 He said that while agreement was in place for Worcester to be "included in the County of Worcestershire", the merger with Herefordshire was "intensely unpopular", especially from within the neighbouring county.
-Dr. John Gilbert MP (Dudley) said in the amendment debate regarding the future of Seisdon Rural District that while Dudley has "no imperialist ambitions. ...
+Dr. John Gilbert MP (Dudley) said in the amendment debate regarding the future of Seisdon Rural District that while Dudley has:

+"no imperialist ambitions. ...
 We have no wish to engorge Stourbridge or Halesowen.
 Although the merger is going through smoothly, as a result of the exercise of tact and co-operation on the part of all the local authorities and between and within all the political parties ...".

-These amendments were defeated in the subsequent vote paving the way for the future "Hereford & Worcester", as were with Amendment Numbers 294 and 295 which would have consented to the transfer of Kinver Parish from Seisdon in Staffordshire to the new combined Herefordshire & Worcestershire authority.
+These amendments were defeated in the subsequent vote paving the way for the future "Hereford and Worcester", as were with amendment numbers 294 and 295 which would have consented to the transfer of Kinver Parish from Seisdon in Staffordshire to the new combined Herefordshire and Worcestershire authority.
 In the accompanying debates in the House of Lords, Worcestershire Peer Lord Sandys said that Stourbridge and Halesowen's respective borough councils, "duly elected, are wholly opposed to being joined to the conurbation".
 He continued by stating that "a reason for the support of the county council, which is wholeheartedly for the boroughs of Halesowen and Stourbridge in their opposition to joining the conurbation, is the question of the Green Belt." which could become threatened by future development.

 Originally the combined authority was to be called Malvernshire and this term was used in the early Local Government Bill debates and statistics.
-By the time the Bill became law, the new administrative unit became Hereford and Worcester.
+By the time the bill became law, the new administrative unit became Hereford and Worcester.

-The 'Local Government Act 1972' legislated for the functions of local government within Worcestershire to be transferred to the new administrative counties of 'Hereford and Worcester' or 'West Midlands'.
-However; The Act (and subsequent local government legislation) did not legislate the abolition of the historic county of Worcestershire, but only the transfer of its functions to the successor bodies.
+The Local Government Act 1972 legislated for the functions of local government within Worcestershire to be transferred to the new administrative counties of 'Hereford and Worcester' or 'West Midlands'.
+However; The act (and subsequent local government legislation) did not legislate the abolition of the historic county of Worcestershire, but only the transfer of its functions to the successor bodies.